Nickelodeon (Dutch TV channel): History

+Closedown/start-up history

 Most-watched broadcasts per year

 Since 2002, Stichting Kijkonderzoek (SKO) has been monitoring the viewer ratings for Nickelodeon programmes in the Netherlands.
 Between 2003 and 2017, SKO published an annual list of the most-watched broadcasts of the channel.
 From 2018 onwards, it publishes a list of the most-watched programmes within the Viacom-owned network.

 Sister channels

 Nicktoons

 Nicktoons is a Dutch TV channel broadcasting in the Netherlands and Belgium, which mostly airs cartoons.
 It launched together with NickMusic on 2 August 2007.
 At daytime the cartoons are dubbed in Dutch and at night the cartoons are spoken in English, but subtitled in Dutch.

 Nick Jr.

 Nick Jr. is a preschooler's channel and is the sister channel to Nickelodeon.
 After the transition of Kindernet to Nickelodeon in 2003 Nick Jr. became a programme block on Nickelodeon in the morning.
 Nick Jr. would launch as a separate 24-hour channel on 1 January 2005 but due to some capacity issues it eventually launched a few months later on 1 May.